Legatus Summit Seminar: “Laudato Si’: Pope Francis’s Letter on Care for Our Common Home”

 - “Great and fascinating discussion.”

 - “The seminar was excellent.
 Excellent format, excellent discussion.”

 - “Perfect topic for today’s event.”

-Registration for the seminar and lunch is open only to registered attendees of the Legatus Summit.
-To participate in the seminar and lunch:
+The seminar and lunch are complimentary and open to all registered attendees of the Legatus Summit.
+To participate in the seminar, attending Legates need only:

 Space is limited — register now!
 Questions?
 Please e-mail Robert Bagdazian or call, 805-421-5927.

 “I am most grateful for Thomas Aquinas College’s resolute fidelity to the Church and her teachings.
 The young people whom you serve certainly are being formed to think with the Church and to defend the Faith with courage and charity.”